Piquillacta in Cusco

 Is the place suitable for families?

-Lots of space, lots of movement, and clear paths speak for it.
-Shade is scarce, the ground remains uneven, so water, sun protection, and sturdy shoes are especially suitable.
+Plenty of space, lots of movement, and clear paths speak for it.
+Shade is scarce, the ground remains uneven, so water, sun protection, and sturdy shoes are particularly suitable.

 Is there a good place for a break nearby?

-The Huacarpay wetland offers a quiet break with a view of nature.
-The towns in the South Valley also provide cafes and simple restaurants, depending on the route.
+The Huacarpay wetlands offer a quiet break with nature views.
+The towns in the Southern Valley also provide cafes and simple restaurants, depending on your route.

 Sources

-• Dirección Desconcentrada de Cultura de Cusco: Parque Arqueológico de Pikillaqta, location, access, protection status, and park extent
+- Dirección Desconcentrada de Cultura de Cusco: Parque Arqueológico de Pikillaqta, location, access, protection status and park area

-• PeruMagazin: History of Peru, Tipón, Transportation in Peru, Peru Packing List, and Safety in Peru
+- PeruMagazin: History of Peru, Tipón, Transport in Peru, Peru packing list and Safety in Peru